arnaudroger/blog/20160809-ConsumerInPlaceOfList.md

 }
 ```

-we use the Consumer interface as a way to communicate each object.
-It's the responsability of
+we use the Consumer interface as a way to communicate each element.
-the caller to store it in a data structure if needed.
-If not we don't create an extra list.
+It's the responsibility of the caller to decide what to do with it.
+If we don't need to have a List we won't need to create one - when do we really need? -.

-For small amount of data it does not matter, but if you fetching a few 100 000s and don't need to
+For small amount of data it may not matter, but if you fetching a few 100 000s and don't need to
 store them in a list it can make a big difference.

 Let's imagine a simple class that uses the service and output it to the console.